Chinook Salmon (Oncorhynchus Tshawytscha)

 Once in the lake, males tend to remain for 1-2 years and females for 3-4 years.
 The King Salmon average a weight of 15-20 pounds and 32-40 inches in length.

-Young chinook in rivers eat insects, insect larvae and crustaceans; adults in the lakes eat fish almost exclusively.
+Young King Salmon in rivers eat insects, insect larvae and crustaceans; adults in the lakes eat fish almost exclusively.
 In the Great Lakes, smelt and alewives make up their main diet.

 Predators include rainbow trout (steelhead), brown trout, coho salmon, lake trout and fish-eating birds.
 The young also compete with trout and other salmon for food.